 Inspired by an average snowfall of five metres, Myrkdalen opened in 2003.
 Just two hours from Bergen, this little-known ski resort has quick chairlifts, uncrowded beginners’ runs and superb off-piste.
 Following a busy day, evenings can be filled with sledging, sleigh rides, indoor skydiving and maybe even the northern lights.
 Combine skiing with a fjord experience and wind along the scenic Flåm railway to Sognefjord.
 Cruise past snow-covered mountains, inlets and rural villages to Nærøyfjord.

 One of the oldest ski resorts in Norway, Geilo is snow-sure from December until May.
 Take in the striking views on the train from Oslo, a perfect cultural inclusion to your ski holiday.
 With a combination of nursery slopes, terrain parks and backcountry powder, Geilo caters for all abilities.
 Families can forge memories, for instance, driving husky sleds, learning to ice fish or spotting arctic foxes, lynx, yak and reindeer at nearby Langedrag Nature Park.

+We can help you with the best skiing in Norway.
 Speak to one of our ski experts on 0207 471 7700 to find out more about the best ski resorts in Norway.